qutheory/docsv2/docs/docker/basics.md

 # Docker Basics

-All applications on Vapor Cloud runs in a Docker container.
+All applications on Vapor Cloud run in a Docker container.
 This gives full flexibility over what is installed for the specific applications.

 Docker files in Vapor Cloud 2 should be located in the root directory (Same place as your `Package.swift` file)